marklogic-community/mlnodetools/README.md

 ## Examples

-Below are a few examples
+Below are a few examples.
+For a full list of commands and their options please read [COMMANDS.md](COMMANDS.md).

+Commands are affected by [ENV.md](system) and [RESTAPI.md](application) settings.
+Read those for how to configure a full MarkLogic system and REST based application.

 ### Installing a new application

 If you've just downloaded an MLJS Workplace based application, execute these commands to fully install it:-

 - mljsadmin install
-- mljsadmin update

 If you see any WARN or ERROR lines, follow the advice that mljsadmin gives to resolve them, before continuing.